doctrine/phpcr-odm/docs/en/reference/events.rst

 .. note::

-    If you use PHPCR-ODM inside Symfony2, you can use the tag doctrine_phpcr.event_listener to register a service as event listener.
+    If you use PHPCR-ODM inside Symfony, you can use the tag doctrine_phpcr.event_listener to register a service as event listener.
     See the `Documentation of DoctrinePHPCRBundle <http://github.com/doctrine/DoctrinePHPCRBundle>`_
     for more information.